-The major characteristic [7] of the NewSpace era is the shift from a space industry exclusively funded by governments (and therefore taxpayers' money), to one in which an increasing role is played by independent private sector actors.
-It also contributes to increase the popularity of the space sector: NewSpace now has its own celebrities, and has awakened a true craze for space.
+More recently, space has been open to private industry.
+Although definitions may vary, this new (private) space sector is commonly referred to as "NewSpace".
+The major characteristic [6] of the NewSpace era is the shift from a space industry exclusively funded by governments (and therefore taxpayers' money), to one in which an increasing role is played by independent private sector actors.

-2.2.3 Economic overview
+1.2.2 Economic overview

 The space sector is considered to be an international motor of economic growth.
-In Europe, the sector experienced a steady growth of sales in the past decade, supporting a similar trend in employment growth [8].
+In Europe, the sector experienced a steady growth of sales in the past decade, supporting a similar trend in employment growth [7].

-The Organisation for Economic Co-operation and Development (OECD) estimates that the annual global commercial revenues from the space sector are of \$290 billion in 2019 [9], from \$256 billion in 2013 [10], and \$165 billion in 2009 [11].
+The Organisation for Economic Co-operation and Development (OECD) estimates that the annual global commercial revenues from the space sector are of \$290 billion in 2019 [8], from \$256 billion in 2013 [9], and \$165 billion in 2009 [10].
 Most of this revenue was generated through commercial satellite services.
-Accordingly, we can identify the three following main current activities with direct economic repercussions:
+Accordingly, we can identify three active development areas with direct economic repercussions: Telecommunications, Earth observation and Satellite navigation.